Chappaqua Continuing Education

 About the Instructors

 MAMI FUJISAKI was born, raised, and educated in Tokyo, Japan.
 Mami has taught at NYU, Cooper Union, and Horace Mann School for 27 years where she created the Japanese program.
 She was the Department Chair of World Languages of Horace Mann for 6 years.
-In addition, Mami has private tutoring (individually/in groups).
+In addition, Mami offers private tutoring (individual/groups).

 ISABEL IRIZARRY grew up speaking Spanish and living in different parts of the Spanish-speaking world including Spain, Colombia and Puerto Rico.
 She is currently a teacher at Horace Greeley High School.
 Isabel enjoys creating engaging, meaningful experiences using authentic material.